ItzSaza/NDIP/README.md

 initialize a package:
 ----------------------------------------------------------------
-package is already created so don't do this on the files on the github repo, however if you want to, do the following
+package is already created so don't do this on the files on the github repo, however if you are starting out fresh, do the following